Module overview

 Having successfully completed this module you will be able to:

-- Understand the basic predator-prey and parasite-host models (Lotka-Volterra, Nicholson-Bailey) and applications to disease dynamics
+- Understand the basic predator-prey and parasite-host models (Lotka-Volterra, Nicholson-Bailey) as well as the basic epidemiology model (S-I-R) and its relevance to disease dynamics.

-- Understand the key traits of trophic cascades and food webs
+- Understand the key aspects of trophic cascades and food webs.

 Syllabus